Haritina Korotkevich: Early life

 Haritina Verkhozina (Харити́на Верхо́зина) was born of humble origins in the village of Nesterevaya in the Tobolsk Governorate, the daughter of peasants.
 She lost her mother at the age of six and, at the age of ten, left home to work, finding employment as a dishwasher at Vargashi station.
 It was there that she met Jakoff Korotkevich (Яков Короткевич), with whom she fell in love and soon after married.

 When her husband was called up at the start of the Russo-Japanese War, she initially remained at home, but soon afterwards decided to travel to Port Arthur to be with her husband, despite the perils that the journey held.
 She disguised herself as a man and worked as a brakeman on the Trans-Siberian Railway, travelling across the Chinese Eastern Railway to Harbin.
 Arriving in Dalian Bay, she met some soldiers attached to the same company as her husband and changed to women's clothes.
 Aiming to continue her journey, she was thwarted by the police who threatened to return her to Harbin.
-However, when she related her story with the officer responsible, he became sympathetic and together they hatched a plan for her to get the lines and be with her husband.
-She would enlist.

-Thus it was.
-As a contemporary source said, "she took the oath of fidelity, donned her uniform, shouldered her rifle and became a man amongst men, all for Jakoff's sake."
-She was to become a Russian Joan of Arc for love.
+However, when she related her story with the officer responsible, he became sympathetic and together they hatched a plan for her to get to the front lines and be with her husband: she would enlist.
+A contemporary source said, "she took the oath of fidelity, donned her uniform, shouldered her rifle and became a man amongst men, all for Jakoff's sake."